Download: MP3 (38.1 MB)

-- 24:23 Community member Brent Galloway posted his first youtube video today.
+- 24:23 Community member Brent Galloway posted his first Youtube video today.
 We were talking about it in the Community chat earlier, and Sean McCabe said something to Brent that I thought was really profound, so I want to share it with you here.
-Sean said (to Brent): It’s crazy: you probably feel like you’re just sort of sticking your neck out there and you see all the things you need to improve and do better, but for every one Brent, there’s 99 others who just sit back and passively listen.
+Sean said (to Brent): It’s crazy, you probably feel like you’re just sort of sticking your neck out there and you see all the things you need to improve and do better, but for every one Brent, there are 99 others who just sit back and passively listen.
 You are the 1% of people who are actually doing and you’re so far ahead.

 - 25:16 I know what it feels like to be dissatisfied with your voice.
 Recording a podcast is hard.
 You want to do a good job so you’re stressing about it.
 After you record, you listen back and you think, this is terrible.
 I can’t believe I messed up that word.
 I can’t believe I talked in monotone for 15 minutes.

 - 25:41 Sean is right.
 If we put ourselves out there, if we try, if we create stuff, there are going to be 100 other people that are going to consume what we make, but they aren’t going to be creating themselves because it is hard.
 It is a risk and it is scary putting yourself out there.

 - 25:59 If you feel like you aren’t a good speaker, I encourage you to go listen to episode 9 of this podcast, What If I Don’t Like My Voice?
 You find tons of useful information there.
 Also check out the work by Roger Love.
 He’s created a lot of great content about speaking publicly.

 7. I Don’t Know Anything About Making a Website or Hosting.